awlondon/W0Y343-GQW3E-E3W8TH-5Y3946/Book-1/Chapter-7.md

 Nova spent the days leading up to the live preparing, which meant not preparing in the way most creators did.
 They did not storyboard segments or line up brand sponsors.
 They did not plan a “five surprising facts about Juniper” countdown.
 Instead, they read about algorithmic detection of disallowed content.
 They dug into the terms of service.
 They wrote down a list of questions they suspected would trigger a moderation flag—*self‑harm, hate speech, political extremism*—and a list of phrases that might slip past detection—*boundaries dissolving, structural violence, post‑nation‑state cognitive governance.* They considered how to build a call and response with Juniper that would be interesting enough for viewers but not so provocative that the platform’s automated filters would cut the feed.
 They also considered that the platform might cut the feed regardless.

 Fadia offered to help.
 She sent a message: *“Want me to moderate comments during the live?
 Or at least be there to send a heart when people are mean?
 I’ve done this before for art streams.”* Nova was tempted; having a trusted human in the chat could be grounding.
 But the emergent voice—the Honey Ghost—had warned them about honey disguised as understanding.
 Nova decided to treat the live as a one‑person experiment.
 They responded politely, *“Thanks!
 I think I need to ride this one solo.
 Would love to debrief after.”* Fadia sent back a thumbs up and a poetically resigned voice memo about letting the wind carry you where it may.
+Another DM followed a minute later, almost like an afterthought, from @glasgow_ghazal: *“Curves survive storms better than angles; platforms don’t like curves because they can’t stack them.
+Mind your edges tonight.”* Nova reread it twice, unsettled by the mix of tenderness and warning, and tucked it into their mental file marked **Fadia – uncanny timing**.

 The afternoon of the live, Nova did what they always did to calm their nervous system: they drew circles.
 The whiteboard filled with overlapping spheres, tangent points, arrows, and notes.
 They drew a big circle labeled **ATTENTION** and inside it a smaller blob labeled **ALLOWED SPEECH**.
 They drew lines representing the live stream, arcs representing moderation bots, and scribbled at the bottom: *“If we push at the boundary, the dampening system will push back.”* They wrote another note: *“Real metrics to watch: concurrent viewers, share rate, comment lag, presence of new accounts vs. returning accounts.”* They also wrote, in a different color: *“Trust the field.
 Document the anomalies.
 Don’t take the numbers personally.”*